Helpful Resources About ZTALMY and Living With CDKL5 Deficiency Disorder

 Do not stop taking ZTALMY without first talking to your healthcare provider.
 Stopping ZTALMY suddenly can cause you or your child to have seizures more often or seizures that do not stop (status epilepticus).

-These are not all of the possible side effects of ZTALMY.
-For more information, ask your healthcare provider or pharmacist.
-Tell your healthcare provider about any side effect that bothers you or your child or that does not go away.
-Call your healthcare provider for medical advice about side effects.
+These are not all the possible side effects of ZTALMY.
+To learn about other possible side effects, ask your healthcare provider or pharmacist.
+Tell your healthcare provider about any side effect that bothers your child or that does not go away.
+If you need medical advice about side effects, talk to your healthcare provider.

-In the clinical study, ZTALMY was proven effective in people with CDD ages 2 to 19.
-ZTALMY reduced the median monthly frequency of seizures associated with CDD by 31% vs 7% for placebo.
-Participants in the clinical study were taking on average 2 to 3 seizure medicines and were still having frequent seizures.
-Individual results may vary.
+ZTALMY was proven effective in a clinical study of 101 people living with CDD, ages 2 to 19.
+About half of participants (49) took ZTALMY and about half of participants (51) received placebo.
+ZTALMY reduced the monthly frequency of seizures associated with CDD by a median of 31% vs 7% for placebo.
+Participants in the clinical study were taking on average 2 to 3 other seizure medicines and were still having frequent seizures.

 ZTALMY is the first seizure medicine that is a neuroactive steroid.
 Exactly how ZTALMY works to treat seizures in CDD is not fully understood, but it is thought to reduce seizures by enhancing the activity of GABA (an inhibitory neurotransmitter) in the brain.